IAmKio/eth-global-london-2024/README.md

 --------------

 >[!IMPORTANT]
->This repo/software is for (ETH Global 2024)[https://ethglobal.com/events/london2024].
+>This repo/software is for [ETH Global 2024](https://ethglobal.com/events/london2024).
 >

 ## TokenTip